BoxFactura/insensitive_hash/README.markdown

 ## Contributing to insensitive_hash

-* Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet
+- Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet
-* Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it
+- Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it
-* Fork the project
+- Fork the project
-* Start a feature/bugfix branch
+- Start a feature/bugfix branch
-* Commit and push until you are happy with your contribution
+- Commit and push until you are happy with your contribution
-* Make sure to add tests for it.
+- Make sure to add tests for it.
 This is important so I don't break it in a future version unintentionally.
-* Please try not to mess with the Rakefile, version, or history.
+- Please try not to mess with the Rakefile, version, or history.
 If you want to have your own version, or is otherwise necessary, that is fine, but please isolate to its own commit so I can cherry-pick around it.

 ## Copyright

 Copyright (c) 2013 Junegunn Choi.
+Copyright (c) 2018-2022 Arandi López

 See LICENSE.txt for further details.